biblibre/omeka-s-module-OctopusViewer/fr/_sources/configuration.rst.txt

 Show download link
 ~~~~~~~~~~~~~~~~~~

-This setting controls whether a download link is shown or not next to the media
+This setting controls whether a download link is shown or not.
+This global
-title.
-This global setting can be overriden in :ref:`site settings <site-settings>`.
+setting can be overriden in :ref:`site settings <site-settings>`.

 Possible values:

 No
     Do not show a download link.
 This is the default behaviour.

-Yes
+In the media selector panel
+    Show a download link next to each media title.

+In the media information panel
-    Show a download link.
+    Show a download link in the media information panel.

+In the media selector panel and in the media information panel.
+    Show download links in both panels.

 .. note::
    This does not work for media types where the original file is not stored in